How Long Does Dog Parvo Last in Your Home or Yard?

-If you are concerned about the parvo virus in your home and yard because a puppy with parvo has shed the virus, read on for expert guidelines.
+If you are concerned about the parvovirus in your home and yard because a puppy with parvo has shed the virus, read on for expert guidelines.

-Can a Puppy Who Had Parvo Get it Again?
+Can a Puppy Who Had Parvo Get It Again?
 What the Vets Say

 If you have a puppy who survived parvo, you may be wondering if puppies can get parvo twice.
 Let's see what the vets have to say about this.

-- Veterinarian Dr. Marie Haynes claims "In my experience it's quite rare for an animal to get parvo twice in their lifetime.
-They will have developed some antibodies against the disease which will protect them for some time"
+- Veterinarian Dr. Marie Haynes claims, "In my experience it's quite rare for an animal to get parvo twice in their lifetime.
+They will have developed some antibodies against the disease which will protect them for some time."

-- Veterinarian Ron Hines claims "A dog that has recovered from a confirmed parvovirus infection is immune for the rest of its life"
+- Veterinarian Ron Hines claims, "A dog that has recovered from a confirmed parvovirus infection is immune for the rest of its life."

-- According to Timpanogos Animal Hospital "Recovered parvo patients develop a very strong immunity to parvo and are extremely unlikely to ever develop parvo again.
+- According to Timpanogos Animal Hospital, "Recovered parvo patients develop a very strong immunity to parvo and are extremely unlikely to ever develop parvo again.
 However, it is critical that your pet is vaccinated against other infectious diseases.
 Vaccinations are usually given 1-2 weeks after recovery and continued at appropriate intervals as directed by your veterinarian."

 - Veterinarian Eric Barchas claims that there's no 100 percent guarantee, but "most dogs that live through parvo develop permanent immunity."

-- According to Wendy C. Brooks: " "A puppy that has recovered from a parvovirus infection can be expected to have strong immunity.
+- According to Wendy C. Brooks, "A puppy that has recovered from a parvovirus infection can be expected to have strong immunity.
 This has been tested out to 20 months after infection and immunity is believed to be lifelong; because this is unproven, continued vaccination is commonly recommended."

-Eliminating Parvo Virus from the Home and Yard
+Eliminating Parvovirus From the Home and Yard

 Not only does the virus survive in adverse climate conditions, it's also quite long living.
 According to Utah Veterinary Clinics, parvo can live in the environment for six months to one year.
 The time frame seems to depend on several factors.
 According to Wendy Brooks, when no decontamination steps are taken, in shaded areas, the virus is expected to live for about 7 months; whereas, in areas with full sun exposure, it shouldn't live more than 5 months.
-Yet, its better to be safe than sorry, and consider that according to the American Veterinary Medical Association , parvo can live in the environment for one year or more.
+Yet, it's better to be safe than sorry, and consider that according to the American Veterinary Medical Association , parvo can live in the environment for one year or more.
 The good news though is that indoors, the virus has a shorter lifespan.
-According to the Merck Veterinary Manual, at room temperature and indoors, the virus may be infectious for at least 2 months.
+According to the Merck Veterinary Manual, at room temperature and indoors, the virus may be infectious for at least two months.

-The best option?
 Parvo is a devastating disease with low survival rates.
 It makes puppies miserable and the costs of hospitalization can easily amount to thousands of dollars.
 Disinfecting indoors even though it can be effective, it may be impractical since bleaching may mean ruining carpets, rugs and upholstery.
 The bottom line?
 It's ultimately much more simple to wait to get another puppy or do what the Merck Veterinary Manual suggests: getting one that has already completed the entire vaccination series or even better, getting a vaccinated adult after having disinfected the environment.
 Doing a titer test to see if there's presence of sufficient parvo antibody is important.This it the best option to prevent future heartaches as the risks at are stake are ultimately too high to take risks.

 - Dog Stool Information: What do Normal Dog Stools Loo...